mattwsheps/seneca-learning-fe-task/README.md

 ---
 ## Limitations

-- **Initial Toggle Selections Are Not Randomised**: Currently, the toggle positions are always the same when the component renders.
-This means that if users encounter the same question multiple times, they could remember the toggle pattern rather than engaging with the content.
-Additionally, there's a small chance that the toggles may start in the correct positions, instantly locking the component without interaction.
-Randomising the initial positions will be addressed in future work.

-- **Dynamic Component Rendering**: The component dynamically renders based on the number of options using `.map()`, allowing it to handle cases with more than two options.
-However, the styling and `motion.div` for layouts with three or more options needs further adjustments.
+- **Randomisation of Selected Toggles**:
+	Currently, the randomisation logic has a fallback mechanism that ensures at least one incorrect answer by simply changing the last toggle to an incorrect option if all are initially correct.
+While this ensures the component doesn't render fully correct, it's not fully random.
+In a real-world scenario, this limitation would be discussed with stakeholders, as handling this edge case is currently out of scope.

+- **Simplistic Implementation of the "Next Question" Button**:
+	The current implementation for switching between questions is basic, as it simply increments the question index and refetches data.
+In a real-world scenario, this functionality would typically be managed by the backend, providing a more robust solution.

-- **Test Coverage**: The current test suite includes unit tests for components, hooks, and the service layer, but needs expanded coverage, especially for edge cases.
+- **Test Coverage**:
+	The current test suite includes unit tests for components, hooks, and the service layer, but needs expanded coverage, especially for edge cases.
 Future improvements will include more comprehensive integration and end-to-end testing.

 ---
 ## Conclusion